*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 1. Mark out the area you want your vegetable garden to cover.
 Try not to make it too wide as you want to be able to reach all the plants from around the outside of the bed so you don’t have to stand on the bed itself which will avoid compacting the ‘soil’.

 2. Create a containment wall around your garden.
 This could be with timber, rocks, bricks, hay bales or whatever material is available.
-You can even purchase preformed ones at garden centers that you can just assemble quickly.
+You can even purchase preformed ones at garden centres that you can just assemble quickly.

 3. Cover the entire bed with newspapers, 6 layers thick, and water well.
 This will ensure that the grass underneath will die.
 Alternatively, you can also put down a layer of plain cardboard.